 Scientific Name(s): Cymbopogon citratus (DC.)
-Stapf., C. flexuosus (Nees ex Stend.)
+Stapf, Cymbopogon flexuosus (Nees ex Stend.)
 J.F.
-Watson.
-Family: Poaceae (grasses)
+Watson

-Lemongrass is used as a fragrance and flavoring and for a wide variety of ailments in folk medicine.
-However, clinical trials are lacking to support these uses.
-Limited studies have demonstrated antifungal and insecticide efficacy, as well as potential anticarcinogenic activity, while suggested hypotensive and hypoglycemic actions have not been confirmed.
+Lemongrass has traditionally been used as a fragrance and flavoring, and for a wide variety of medical conditions.
+However, clinical trials are lacking to support any uses.
+Limited clinical or experimental studies have shown antifungal and insecticidal activity, as well as potential anticarcinogenic activity, while suggested hypotensive and hypoglycemic actions have not been confirmed.

 None well documented.

 Rare cases of hypersensitivity have been reported.
 Toxic alveolitis has been associated with inhalation of lemongrass oil.
 Dose and time-dependent adverse effects of C. citratus leaves on renal function have been reported.

 No data.
 Lemongrass is considered to be of low toxicity at low doses.